lorrli274/next/courses/community/Mozilla/Express Web Framework/L7- Deploying to production/10-Why Heroku.md

-Heroku is one of the longest running and popular cloud-based PaaS services.
-It originally supported only Ruby apps, but now can be used to host apps from many programming environments, including Node (and hence Express)!

 We are choosing to use Heroku for several reasons:

 * Heroku has a free tier that is really free (albeit with some limitations).